Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Summary, Conclusion and Outlook

-In this work we have considered a simple one-dimensional model setup of NRQED.
-Naturally the question arises, whether similar effects will be found in real three dimensional ab initio systems.
-Based on the previous section, where we have shown that one can recover qualitatively similar results with simple bQM$+$DSE or single-mode approximations, it seems obvious that these effects will be found also for realistic systems.
-The bQM$+$DSE and few-mode simulations can nowadays be done routinely~\cite{flick2019}.
+Naturally the question arises, whether {this non-trivial interplay} will also be found in real three-dimensional ab initio systems.
 The main difference when going to three dimensions will be the anisotropy of the renormalized masses.
 The cavity breaks the simple free-space symmetries and it will be interesting how these symmetry-breaking can influence real systems.
+It is further interesting to study how simple approximation schemes like lumping the effect of the continuum of modes into a few effective modes for ground-state properties behave~\cite{svendsen2023theory}.
+Such studies might allow to qualitatively study mass-renormalization effects also for realistic three-dimensional systems.
 The renormalization effects will also change if we go beyond the long-wavelength approximation.
-Although in free-space there is a fundamental difference between minimal-coupling and the long-wavelength approximation, i.e., dipole approximation is not non-perturbatively renormalizable and for the full Pauli-Fierz Hamiltonian it might be possible similar to the Nelson model~\cite{spohn2004,hiroshima2005}, the saturation effect for bound states might point towards a very similar behavior of the long-wavelength and the minimal-coupling situation.
-Also, based on the success of the dipole approximation for bound systems, it seems reasonable to assume that in such cases the differences are commonly small.
+Although in free-space there is a fundamental difference between minimal-coupling and the long-wavelength approximation, i.e., dipole approximation is not fully non-perturbatively renormalizable yet for the full Pauli-Fierz Hamiltonian it might be possible similar to the Nelson model~\cite{spohn2004,hiroshima2005}, the saturation effect for bound states might point towards a very similar behavior of the long-wavelength and the minimal-coupling situation.
+Also, based on the success of the dipole approximation for bound systems, it seems reasonable to assume that in such cases the differences are usually small.
 Clearly, there are many cases where one expects stark differences, such as due to self-organization in a cavity or when large momenta are transferred between light and matter.
-Overall we believe, however, that the obtained model results are a very good indicator when similar effects will appear in real ab initio systems.
+Overall we believe, however, that the obtained model results are a very good indicator when similar effects will appear in realistic ab initio systems.
+Understanding these inherently non-perturbative effects could help us to get a further theoretical control-knob on the properties of matter in photonic environments.
+Besides this more practically relevant implications, the obtained theoretical insights could provide a different viewpoint, from a non-perturbative perspective, on the renormalization effects that show up in interacting quantum field theories.
+If QED phenomena can be described fully non-perturbatively, without resorting to infinite renormalization, it could support the idea by Van Hove~\cite{VANHOVE1952145} that divergences in quantum field theory are not a general property, but could be due to applying perturbation theory.